openoms/lightning-node-management/RestoreLNDonchainFundsInElectrum.md

 ## Restore the onchain funds from an LND wallet in Electrum Wallet

+Only do this if you understand the process.
+Never enter secrets into online webpages.
+Avoid browser windows with extensions.
+The Tor Browser is a good start (aim to use it offline).

 Requires:
 * LND 24 words seed (+ passphrase if used)
 * useful to know the funded addresses